Feyerabend/vm/README.md

 ### 8. [cmp3](/cmp3)

 Arithmetical expressions can be compiled to bytecode/binary for the vm.
-Mentions some, but do go into what, potential problems with parsing, and division by zero as an example of runtime error.
+Mentions some, but do go into what, potential problems there are with parsing, and division by zero as an example of runtime error.